beaussan/erp-stack/Readme.md

 $ curl curl -d '{"email": "foo@bar.fr", "firstName": "foo", "lastName": "bar", "password": "azerty" }' -H 'Content-Type: application/json' http://back.erp.localhost/auth/register
 ```

+## Accessing the api docs

+To access the api docs, you can go to the `/docs` endpoints of the back end service.
+You can create master there if it's not working on the ui.

 ## Requirements

 This projects is using docker and docker-compose.